theredfish/git-o-clock/README.md

 Supports Linux, Max OSX, and Windows 10 (not tested from W7 but may works)

 # Status
-This project is work in progress, here a list of features :
+This project is work in progress, here the list of expected features :

 - [x] add repositories
 - [x] list repositories
 - [x] change directory for a given repository name
-- [ ] remove repositories
+- [x] remove repository
 - [ ] update repositories (name and path)
 - [x] automatic migrations
 - [ ] categorize repositories
 - [ ] list repositories with filters / pattern
 - [ ] installation script
 - [ ] auto-completion on repositories name
+- [x] grm powershell script wrapper for built-in commands
+- [x] grm bash script wrapper for built-in commands

 Not sure :